gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 a unique 16-bit unsigned integer is used.
 Values 0-65534 are available for assignment.
 Value 65535 is reserved for future extension.
-The proposed general form of the registry is depicted below in {{iana-protection-engine-identifier}}.
+The proposed general form of the registry is depicted below in {{iana-protection-options-identifier}}.

 | ID Value | Name | Reference | Contact |
 | 0-65534 | Available for Assignment | RFC-To-Be | |
 | 65535 | Reserved | RFC-To-Be | Authors |
-{: #iana-protection-engine-identifier title="Protection Engine Identifier Registry" cols="r l l l"}
+{: #iana-protection-options-identifier title="Protection Engine Identifier Registry" cols="r l l l"}

 New entries are registered following the Specification Required policy as defined by {{RFC8126}}.